James Mason (Canadian politician): Military career

 Mason joined the Queen's Own Rifles during the Fenian Raids of the 1860s.
 In 1882, he was gazetted captain of the 10th Royal Grenadiers and commanded No. 2 Service Company during the North-West Rebellion and was severely wounded at the Battle of Batoche.
 In 1893, he was promoted to lieutenant colonel and put in command of his regiment.
 In 1897, he was one of the officer's sent to London to represent Canada for the Diamond Jubilee of the Queen and was personally presented to Queen Victoria.

 Around the turn of the century, he was put in command of the 4th Infantry Brigade and retired with the rank of colonel in 1910.
-He was promoted to the rank of brigadier-general in 1915 for his work as Chief Organizer of the Reserve Militia of Canada and for his work in recruitment efforts during the war.

-Mason was a founder of the Royal Canadian Military Institute and served as its president.
+He was promoted to the rank of brigadier-general in 1915 for his work as Chief Organizer of the Reserve Militia of Canada and for his work in recruitment efforts during the war.Mason was a founder of the Royal Canadian Military Institute and served as its president.
 He was also an ardent imperialist and a founder of the Empire Club of Canada.
 The South African War Memorial on Toronto's University Avenue was built largely through his efforts.

+Personal life

+Mason was a close personal friend of Toronto railway magnate Hugh Ryan and served as one of his pallbearers —alongside lieutenant governor of Ontario, Sir Oliver Mowat; businessman Eugene O'Keefe; Ontario politician, William Harty; Ontario Banker, W.S.
+Lee —at Ryan's funeral held in St Michael's Cathedral Basilica in 1899.